pesterhazy/pesterhazy.github.com/posts/2015-05-25-getting-started-with-clojure-jdbc-and-sqlite.md

 JDBC database drivers, which essentially means that there is hardly any database out there that you cannot use -- all it takes is an additional line of code.

-In this post, I will show how to work with SQLite, an embedded (in-process) database, for the obvious reason that it does not require a lot of set up.
-However, as in Java, switching to a database server such as PostgreSQL or MySQL should be as simple as swapping out the JDBC connection string.
+In this post, I will show how to work with [SQLite](https://www.sqlite.org), an embedded (in-process) database.
+I chose SQlite because it is easily available and does not require any set up.
+However, as is the case wiht JDBC, switching to a database server such as PostgreSQL or MySQL should be as simple as swapping out the connection string.

 To approximate a typical Clojure workflow as closely as possible, this walkthrough is presented as the transcript of a REPL session.
 To follow along,